 • Feelings of depression or numbness

-• Using alcohol or other drugs to numb or escape from negative feelings
+• Alcohol or other drug use to numb or escape from negative feelings

-• Difficulties with anger, irritability, or other strong emotions
+• Difficulty with anger, irritability, or other strong emotions

 • Issues with sleep